AaronFR/Thinker/README.md

 ### UI

 - **Message Stacks**: Messages are displayed one at a time.
-Organising prompts that are referenceing each other in a chain into a singular stack would make navigation easier
+Organising prompts that are referencing each other in a chain into a singular stack would make navigation easier
-- **Visual Feedback Mechanisms**: Indicate selected messages and files visibly to enhance clarity.
-Provide an option to deselect messages and files.
 - **QOL**:
-  - Can deselect a message or file from the main view area rather than their item
   - Q&A can be malformed at times
   - Ability to terminate a mid-process prompt
   - Prompts can fail and the user doesn't know why, it just stalls at 'Processing..'